zeekay/bebop/README.md

 ## Bebop
 #### Code ninja, code ninja go!
-Web development at ridiculous tempos.
+Develop at breakneck speeds.
-Bebop is a rapid web development tool with a built-in http server, preprocessing workflow support and intelligent browser reloading, allowing you to develop at breakneck speeds.
+Bebop is a rapid web development tool with a built-in http server, preprocessing workflow support and intelligent browser reloading, enabling you to hit the keys like an undead techno-zombie Charlie Parker.

 ### Installation